Constraining the four-light quark operators in the SMEFT with multijet and VBF processes at linear level

-Among the operators that have been included in the Warsaw basis for dimension 6 \cite{Grzadkowski:2010es,Buchmuller:1985jz}, the four-light quark ones (4LQ) introduce four-fermion contact interactions that are not present in the SM, featuring the $u,d,c,s,b$ quarks and their antiquarks.
-At Leading Order (LO), these operators do not contribute to the main top and Higgs processes and thus they have been investigated less and almost never included in global fits with top, electroweak (EW) and flavour data, as new physics (NP) is expected to couple preferentially to the heaviest SM states \cite{globalfits_1, globalfits_2, globalfits_3, globalfits_4, globalfits_5, globalfits_6,isidori,Wang:2024zns}.
-However, they can induce corrections to virtually any process at Next-to-Leading Order (NLO), if two of the fermionic lines in the diagrams they produce are closed into a loop.
 We consider ten 4LQ operators, defined in Table \ref{tab:ops_def}; they conserve CP and the lepton and baryon numbers.
 The aim of this letter is to test how currently-measured observables and processes can be used to set bounds on their Wilson coefficients.
 It is known that dijets can probe at most two directions in this coefficient space \cite{2j_SMEFT}, so we also check processes where jets are produced together with an EW boson: since the latter can be sensitive to the quantum numbers of the various quark fields, this can help probe additional directions.
 In particular, we focus on multijet production and $\gamma +$jets, $Z+$jets and $W+$jets Vector-Boson Fusion (VBF) processes, as they receive contributions from the considered operators at LO.
 Additionally, we exploit the most recent developments in flavour-tagging of $b$- and $c$-jets to be more sensitive to some subprocesses.

+A notebook with all the distributions and $\chi^2$ functions employed to obtain the limits presented in this study can be found linked to this letter.